msiege2/asana2jira/README.md

 ## Setup
 1) Install [jira-cli](https://github.com/ankitpokhrel/jira-cli) locally.
 It will handle the API calls on the Jira side.
 Jira-cli also sets a default project which is where the a2j script imports to (this can be overriden when calling jira-cli, however I didn't plumb that through to the cli call in my script yet).
 2) Create a personal access token (PAT) in Asana.
 For specific details on how to do this, see the [Asana API instructions](https://asana.com/guide/help/api/api).
-You must export `ASANA_PAT_TOKEN` from your shell for the script to read.
+When you have your PAT, you must export it from your shell as an environment variable by the name of `ASANA_PAT_TOKEN` for the a2j script to read.
 3) `chmod` the a2j script to allow execution and run it!

 ## Usage